jamesbraza/cs234-dreamchess/README.md

      queen `Q`, rook `R`, bishop `B`, or knight `N` (`S` in other contexts).
   1. `d?`: capture, either no capture (no letter) or capture `x`.
   1. `e`: board destination.
-When 2+ pieces could have reached the destination, the piece's original rank (row, as a number), file (column, as a letter), or both are included.
+When 2+ pieces could have reached the destination, the piece's original rank (row), file (column), or both are included.
      For example, `g5` means the piece moved to `g5`, `df8` means the piece moved from `d8` to `f8`, `1a3` means the piece moved from `a1` to `a3`,